AminaHanan246/ML_alzheimer_gene_/README.md

 # Machine Learning For Biomarker Discovery for Alzheimer's Disease

 This repository contains a complete machine learning workflow for biomarker discovery, from raw gene expression data to identifying genes as potential biomarkers.
 The project demonstrates pre-processing, feature scaling, dimensionality reduction, hyperparameter tuning, cross-validation, and feature attribution (SHAP) using Python.
-The project was done as part of internship "ML for Biomarker Discovery" by NyBerMan Bioinformatics

 ---